22bcs10117abhi/eth-avax-proof-intermediate-project_4/README.md

 4. **Balance Checking**:
    - Users can check their current token balance.
    - **Function**:
-     - `checkBalance()`: Returns the token balance of the user who called the function.
+     - `getBalance()`: Returns the token balance of the user who called the function.

 # Description